-Following completion of the administrative dispute resolution process including providing the notice of appeal, the dispute may be resolved by litigation without a jury before a court of competent jurisdiction within the Commonwealth of Virginia.
+Following completion of the administrative disputes procedure, the dispute may be resolved by litigation without a jury before a court of competent jurisdiction within the Commonwealth of Virginia.

 8.4 REMEDIES FOR INAPPROPRIATE CLAIMS

 The contract shall contain remedies for the Airports Authority for reckless or frivolous claims and false, misleading, or material misrepresentations relating to claims.
 The following contract provisions shall be included: